isgiddy/isgiddy.github.io/pages/about.md

 ---
-layout: page
+layout: default
 title: About
 permalink: /about/
 ---

-I’m an oceanographer studying turbulence and ocean-atmosphere interactions.
+I'm an oceanographer focused on turbulence, wave interactions, and autonomous ocean systems.
-This site shares my research, thoughts, and teaching materials.